gfamentor/guess-the-word-game/README.md

 int age = 27;
 string name = "Lucie";
 Console.WriteLine("My name is " + name + " and I am " + age + " years old.");
+// The output should look like "My name is Lucie and I am 27 years old."
 ```

 ##### Comparison Operators